What's the usual thing you do with an array? Iterate through its items! This is where forEach()

 method:

-let allEven = true;const numbers = [22, 3, 4, 10];numbers.forEach(function(number) {if (number % 2 === 1) {allEven = false;// Break here}});console.log(allEven); // => false
+let allEven = true;const numbers = [22, 3, 4, 10];numbers.forEach(function(number) { if (number % 2 === 1) { allEven = false; // Break here }});console.log(allEven); // => false

-The code determines correctly if all numbers are even.
+.
 The problem is the impossibility to break after finding the first odd number 3

 .